Ofsted outstanding schools downgraded – Are Ofsted’s re-inspections fair?

 Inspections for previously Outstanding schools may be long overdue, but Ofsted aren’t comparing like with like, argues Paul Buckland

-As the head of an Outstanding school that had been exempt from routine inspection since 2009, I welcomed the decision in 2020 to treat my school the same as any other under the new Education Inspection Framework (EIF).
+As the head of an Outstanding school that had been exempt from routine inspection since 2009, I welcomed the decision in 2020 to treat my school the same as any other under the new Ofsted Inspection Framework.

 Those 10 years without inspection represented a long span of time.
 The school had made numerous changes, including my appointment.
 I was proud of the school, and felt confident that we would again be recognised as Outstanding.